bakhumhlea/bloc-jams-jquery-starter/README.md

 # Dj Tatuu Music Player
 A Front-end development project base on HTML5, CSS3 and Javascript with JQuery library.
 Dj Tatuu Music Player is a single playlist with basic music player function included.
-User can play pause song in the list and skip next/previous song by using player bar at the bottom of the page.
+User can play/pause songs in the list and skip next/previous songs by using player bar at the bottom of the page.

-*Note: This is one of the student project with [Bloc Inc.](https://www.bloc.io/)*
+*Note: This is one of the student projects with [Bloc Inc.](https://www.bloc.io/)*

 ## Collection
-DJ Tatuu Music Player Jquery is one of three developed projects, using different framework and library consist of:
+DJ Tatuu Music Player Jquery is one of three developed projects, using different frameworks and library consist of:
 - [DJ Tatuu AngularJS](https://github.com/bakhumhlea/dj-Tatuu-AngularJS)
 - [DJ Tatuu ReactJS](https://github.com/bakhumhlea/dj-Tatuu-React) and
 - This DJ Tatuu JQuery